Due Completion: 10 January 2018

-The Coal Loader green roof is starting to take shape, with nearly 75% of the project complete.
+The Coal Loader green roof platform is taking shape, with nearly 75% of the project complete.

-A large amount of the steel work, including balustrades, handrails and skylight gratings, have been created and are currently being bolted in place on site.
-There are approximately 5000 bolts in just the balustrades alone!
+A large amount of the steel work, including balustrades, handrails and skylight gratings, have been created and bolted in place on site.
+There are about 5000 balustrade bolts alone!

 Drainage, soil and irrigation are also being installed for the lawn area, western planters and raingardens.
 Paving is well advanced and new stairs along the western edge are being made.